 Home improvement projects are expensive, but an FHA loan and their home improvement loan programs make it more affordable.
 These flexible, all-in-one solutions are a great way to finance a home and renovation all together in one loan.
 Shop around to find approved FHA-lenders that provide the best mortgage rates for your needs.

-For more information on FHA loans, contact a Freedom Mortgage home loan specialist.
+For more information on FHA loans, contact a Freedom Mortgage home loan advisor.
+Please visit our Get Started page or call 877-220-5533.